The Third Day (TV series): Release

 The series was initially set to premiere in the United States on HBO on 11 May 2020, and on Sky Atlantic on 12 May 2020.
 In April 2020, HBO and Sky pulled the series from the schedule due to post-production on the series being affected by the COVID-19 pandemic.
 It was subsequently rescheduled for a 14 September premiere in the U.S., and 15 September in the UK.

 The first episodes of both the "Summer" and "Winter" parts premiered as part of the Primetime section of the 2020 Toronto International Film Festival on 11 September 2020.

 The "Autumn" live event was broadcast live in the UK on Sky Arts and streamed for free via the Sky UK and HBO Facebook pages, on 3 October 2020.

 Reception

 Critical response

-For the miniseries, review aggregator Rotten Tomatoes reported an approval rating of 76% based on 41 reviews, with an average rating of 7.03/10.
+For the miniseries, review aggregator Rotten Tomatoes reported an approval rating of 79% based on 48 reviews, with an average rating of 7.00/10.
 The website's critics consensus reads, "With a sufficiently arresting atmosphere and captivating performances from stars Jude Law and Naomie Harris, The Third Day is an intriguing—if overly familiar—addition to the folk-horror genre."
-Metacritic gave the miniseries a weighted average score of 68 out of 100 based on 15 reviews, indicating "generally favorable reviews".
+Metacritic gave the miniseries a weighted average score of 70 out of 100 based on 16 critics, indicating "generally favorable reviews".